The Department of Education & Child Development offers a minor in Education.

 The content on this page is for informational purposes only.
 Official degree requirements can be found in the Whittier College Catalog.

-A master’s degree is also offered in education.
+A master’s degree is also offered in teaching.
 Visit the Graduate Program in Education page for more information.

 For the Minor in Elementary Education